lexitec/AccentCompose/README.md

 These are the keys that should work in any case: LeftWin, RightWin, Menu, and RightCtrl.
 LeftWin is recommended for typing accented letters.
 It is not advisable to use LeftAlt or LeftCtrl or CapsLock as the Compose key.
 As WinCompose allows you to define two Compose keys, it is good practise to do so.
 To select the Compose keys in WinCompose, open Options, Composing, Behavior, Compose Key...

-# Editing .Xcompose and managing MS-Word
+# Editing .Xcompose
 The supplied .XCompose has probably all you ever need but it can be freely edited if you choose to do so.
 You can add new key sequences for unsupported special characters.
+Check that your new key sequences do not conflict with key sequences already in use.
 Read the editing tips in the .XCompose file.
-Some AccentCompose key assignments may conflict with default MS Word key shortcut macros stored in normal.dotm.
-Instructions on how to resolve these conflicts are in the file ‘Note on Word key sequences.txt’ in the SRC folder.